 To this end, we work hard to promote student participation in our programs across the spectrum of gender, sexual-orientation, and racial and ethnic identities.
 We promote a climate which can sustain and nurture this participation.
 We pursue hiring and admissions strategies for achieving diverse applicant pools and unbiased methods of evaluation.
 And we work continually to maintain a sense of openness and belonging throughout our community.

 Our department abides by norms of cooperative and inclusive conduct.
-Please see here for a statement of these norms.
+We have attached a statement of these norms.

 DICE—the acronym stands for “Diversity, Inclusion, Climate and Equity”—is a standing committee of faculty and graduate students.
 Its mandate is to further its titular goals—especially within the local philosophical community, but also in the field at large.

 A core principle of the committee’s approach is the essential need for open, ongoing communication.
 Students or other departmental stakeholders with concerns, questions, or ideas should feel encouraged to voice them publicly or privately.
 To this end, we supplement the Diversity and Climate Liaison’s availability to students and faculty (see below) with a variety of other formats for conversation and reportage, including departmental-wide workshops, informal teas, and office hours hosted by members of the committee.
-For the 2019-20 DICE report, click here.
+Here is the 2019-20 DICE report.